OWelton-Rosie/My-code/README.md

-Some bad code written by [Oscar Welton-Rosie](https://www.worldcubeassociation.org/persons/2023WELT02)
+Some bad code written by Oscar Welton-Rosie.